torvista/Zen_Cart-Backup_MySQL_database/README.md

 Support thread for the ORIGINAL mod https://www.zen-cart.com/showthread.php?35714-Backup-MySQL-Database

-This fileset has been extensively modified from the versions in the Plugins...see the changelog below.
+This fileset has been extensively modified from the version in the Plugins...see the changelog below.

 INSTALLATION